Imagine, Foursquare and Pandora have a baby.

 We launched the site, and we never planned on the next steps of what would happen.
 Initially, about 100 people signed up and were adding beers and businesses nearby.
 Mostly the two of us though.

-We asked our new “users” what we were missing.
+We asked our new “customers” what we were missing.
 They resounded with, “I want it on my phone!”
-EZ and I looked at each other and were like, “Do you know the language for iOS?”
+Ez and I looked at each other and were like, “Do you know the language for iOS?”

 Beer me!